-Since I’ve been contemplating if and when to have a second child, I’ve thought a lot too about the more obviously difficult parts of my labor and delivery: the emergency c-section and my recovery from that.
+While I was contemplating if and when to have a second child, I thought a lot too about the more obviously difficult parts of my labor and delivery: the emergency c-section and my recovery from that.

 But then I remembered, Yes, yes.
 I did.
-Why do I refuse to acknowledge — even to myself — this huge aspect of my pregnancy?
+Why did I refuse to acknowledge — even to myself — this huge aspect of my pregnancy?

 Somewhere around the middle of my second trimester I started to feel not myself.
 On the face of it, I was doing really well.
 After a debilitating period of morning sickness during my first trimester, I was feeling physically great.
 My dissertation research was progressing well.
 My husband and I were excited about our plans to buy a house and move to upstate New York.

 Then I couldn’t sleep.
 Normally I’m not a good sleeper.
 I’ve occasionally struggled with sleep issues during certain periods of my life.
 But this was different.
 I literally could not sleep.
 I would lie awake at night for hours, all night.

 I became anxious, teary, irrational even.
 I became even more upset when I didn’t understand what was wrong.
 Because there was nothing wrong.
 I was happy, healthy, and excited about the future.
 But I was a mess.
 I would cry for hours, writing in my journal about how I was too weak of a person to become a mother.

 I couldn’t think about anything except how my own potential breakdown could be affecting my growing baby.
 I pictured my own stress hormones surging into my poor developing baby and would become even more upset.